 masterful conductor - in a magnificent venue designed

 In its 2017/18 season, the Oratorio Society of New York will bring

 great choral works to life with three concerts at Carnegie Hall led

-by preeminent conductor Kent Tritle, including the New York premiere
+by preeminent conductor Kent Tritle, including the world premiere

 of Behzad Ranjbaran's We Are One and the world premiere of